-Los Angeles Dodgers earn their first World Series title since 1988
+Los Angeles Dodgers beat Tampa Bay in Game 6, earn their first World Series title since 1988

 “This is our year!”
 Roberts shouted, drawing huge cheers from about 11,000 fans in Texas.

-Roberts did what his seven predecessors — including Joe Torre and Don Mattingly — failed to do, bring a championship to long-starved Dodgers fans.
+Roberts did what his seven predecessors — including Joe Torre and Don Mattingly — failed to do, bring a championship to long-starved Los Angeles fans.
 He joins Hall of Famers Walter Alston and Tom Lasorda as the only managers to do so.

 An emotional Roberts shared hugs with his players after the final out.

-He’s taken the Dodgers to the playoffs in each of his five seasons, helping extend their streak of eight consecutive NL West titles.
+He has taken the Dodgers to the playoffs in each of his five seasons, helping extend their streak of eight consecutive NL West titles.
 But they never reached their ultimate goal and Roberts endured plenty of criticism along the way.

-Roberts got booed in Game 5 by the few fans allowed at Globe Life Field in Arlington, Texas.
-The mostly pro-L.A. crowd didn’t want Clayton Kershaw to leave so soon in that game.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.